 - The PICK training program is very flexible.
-Some of the methods are specific associative, metaphorical, dialogical, project, game techniques adapted to a specific academic subject.
+Some of the methods are specific associative, metaphorical, dialogical, project, and game-like techniques adapted to a specific academic subject.

 - Some of the techniques are psychological and didactic methods of successful communication between a teacher and a student.
-The teacher independently decides when and what method or technique should be used.
-The main thing is not a separate specific learning tool, but the general outline of educational activities.
+The teacher independently decides when and what strategies should be used.
+We do not emphasize mastering a specific learning tool; instead, we focus on the general outline of educational activities.

-- The main methods and techniques that are used by the teacher during the educational process are mixed learning technologies, dual-language language learning format with extensive use of code-switching techniques.
-Brainstorming techniques, psycholinguistic games, associative techniques, metaphorical games, role-playing games with comparison techniques are widely used.
-Special emphasis is placed on creating a favorable psychological climate, developing the emotional intelligence of students during the lesson, for which methods of developing dialogue, active listening, relaxation techniques, meditation, and visualization are used.
-At the same time, the end-to-end technology is the introduction of the practice of the project approach into training.
+- The main methods and techniques used by the teacher during the educational process are mixed learning technologies, code-switching methods, brainstorming techniques, psycholinguistic games, associative techniques, metaphorical games, and role-playing games.
+Special emphasis is placed on establishing a favorable psychological climate and developing students’ emotional intelligence during the lesson.
+Therefore, we use methods of developing dialogue, active listening, relaxation techniques, meditation, and visualization.
+As a leitmotiv of the training, we use a project-oriented approach in teaching.

-We provide methodological and psychological support in the process of implementing the PICK program.
+We provide methodological and psychological support during the implementation of the PICK program.

-- Online chats with PICK curators to share experiences and solve current issues of implementing methods in the educational process.
+- Online chats with PICK curators to share experiences and solve current issues.

-- Monthly online/offline supervisory support groups for a detailed analysis of the process of implementing the PICK program.
+- Bimonthly online/offline supervisory support groups for a detailed implementation analysis.

-- Monthly thematic webinars and masterclasses from PICK system experts with the aim of deeper theoretical and methodological analysis and practical improvement of specific techniques for working with students.
+- Bimonthly thematic webinars and masterclasses from PICK system experts aiming to deepen theoretical and methodological analysis and practical improvement of specific techniques.

-- Separate webinars, masterclasses, and memos about the PICK program for parents, classroom teachers, and the administration of an educational organization in order to implement a harmonious social and pedagogical partnership.
+- Webinars, masterclasses, and handouts about the PICK program for parents, teachers, and school administrators to facilitate harmonious social and pedagogical partnerships.